FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 of available resources.
 The Council gives additional attention to areas where large amounts

-of leaf fall are a regular occurrence.---
+of leaf fall are a regular occurrence.
+---
 7

 **19.Question submitted by Councillor S. Novak Uí Chonchúir**